-The TTL33-A and TTL31-A are the active line array module of RCF TT+ family.
-The TTL33-A and TTL31-A are a full range, ultracompact, wide dispersion, line array modules that sets a new standard in the touring and theatre sound reinforcement.
+The TT+ line arrays are the active line array module of RCF TT+ family.
+The TT+ line arrays are a full range, ultracompact, wide dispersion, line array modules that sets a new standard in the touring and theatre sound reinforcement.